murad0x69/XSS-keylogger/README.md

-A Simple JS code to keylogger the email and password and send it to the personal server + svg file to send the (document.cookie)
+A Simple JS code to keylogger data and send it to the personal server + svg file to send the (document.cookie)

 USES :